Little World of Don Camillo: Production notes

-Julien Duvivier was 55 when he filmed Le petit monde de Don Camillo in the Italian town of Brescello.

 The film was produced by Francinex (Paris) and Rizzoli Amato (Rome).
 It belongs to a long series of Franco-Italian (or Italo-French) coproductions which provided hundreds of movies to the cinema during 30 years after World War II.

 In Le Petit Monde de Don Camillo (released in Italy as simply Don Camillo) one of the characteristics is a certain balance between the two countries, since the original author, the place of action, and one of the two stars are Italian, while the director, the screenwriters, and the first star are French.
 The crew and the rest of the cast are also equally divided between both nations.

 During filming, the actors spoke their own language.
 So there are two originals, one Italian, and one French, in which the actors of the other language are dubbed.

 Reception

 The film was the highest-grossing film in Italy of all-time and is currently the seventh most watched Italian film at the cinema with 13,215,653 admissions.

 It was also the highest-grossing film in France of all-time and is currently the sixth most watched French film at the cinema with 12,791,168 admissions and the 17th most watched film in France.